-Seven Palestinians Killed By Israeli Troops In Demonstrations Along Gaza Border
+9 Palestinians Killed By Israeli Troops In Demonstrations Along Gaza Border

-Seven Palestinians have been killed by Israeli fire, Palestinian medical officials said Friday, as thousands gather in protest along the Gaza-Israel border.

-Israeli forces fired live bullets and tear gas at the Palestinian protesters, and the Palestinian health officials say scores were wounded, NPR's Daniel Estrin reports from Jerusalem.

 Tensions are high, as Palestinians are staging big rallies along the border as part of what they're calling the "March of Return" protests, as Reuters reports: